Nikhil-nt/We-Rate-Dogs-/Readme.md

 * The tweet image predictions, i.e., what breed of dog (or other object, animal, etc.)was present in each tweet according to a neural network.
 This file (image_predictions.tsv) was hosted on Udacity's which i downloaded programmatically using the Requests library and the followng url: https://d17h27t6h515a5.cloudfront.net/topher/2017/August/599fd2ad_image-predictions/image-predictions.tsv

-### Assessing Data
+### Assessing and cleaning Data
 Assessed them visually and programmatically for quality and tidiness issues.
-Detected 14 quality and 3 tideness issues.
+Detected 14 quality and 3 tideness issues.Cleaned the issues documented while assessing.

-### Cleaning data
-Cleaned the issues documented while assessing.
+* Run a loop to replace the null values with None in the archieves table
+* Converted the the data types of tweet_id and timestamp column
+* Replaced the single letters in the names column to None
+* Converted the datatype of tweet_id column from integer to object
+* Replaced the null values with None in the columns
+* Converted the datatypes of  Created_id to datetime, id and id_str to object
+* Replaced the None values to empty strings and added the 4 columns of doggo,pupper,puppo,floofer into a single column called dog_category.

 ### Analysis and Visualization
 The following were the steps taken in analysis and visualization of the wrangled data